TUMFTM/embes/docs/source/examples.rst

                        laps=12,
                        x0=np.array([1, 0, 0, 0.5, 35, 35, 35, 35, 35]))

-Here, `s_meas` indicates the global s-coordinate where a powertrain measurement of SOC or temperature was taken (start: `s_meas` = 0.0m).
-The number of race laps must be set in `laps` for the `track`.
-The initial state conditions are given as argument `x0`.
+Here, `s_meas` indicates the global s-coordinate where a powertrain measurement of SOC and temperatures was made (start: `s_meas` = 0.0m).
+The number of race laps must be set in the argument `laps` for a specific `track`.
+The initial state conditions (see code comment above) are provided in `x0`.
 Have a look in :ref:`availableTracks` to find available race tracks and their respective IDs.

 .. _refStep3: